HiFIRec Towards High-Frequency yet Low-Intention Behaviors for Multi-Behavior Recommendation: Proposed Method

 2) Multi behavior feature fusion.
 The attention weight calculation between users/items and their $K$ associated behaviors requires dot products of $d$-dimensional vectors, resulting in $M \times K$ and $N \times K$ computations.
 Combined with the $O(d^2)$ matrix operations in fusion, the total complexity becomes $O(MKd^2 + NKd^2)$.

 3) Multi-Behavior prediction.
 It requires calculating negative item weights for each behavior type, involving traversing all $v$ and $K$ behaviors types, with a complexity of $O(K|\mathcal{V}|)$.

-HiFIRec employs incremental graph propagation in neighborhood behavior aggregation and low-rank multi-behavior fusion in the multi-behavior fusion module.
-Although this increases the time complexity of the training process, it does not add to the time overhead during the inference phase.
-After deployment, it can achieve both real-time response and multi-behavior modeling capabilities, making it suitable for lightweight deployment.
+HiFIRec employs incremental graph propagation and low-rank multi-behavior fusion, which increase training cost but add no extra inference overhead.
+After deployment, it supports real-time responses and efficient multi-behavior modeling, making it suitable for lightweight deployment.